viclafouch/Gulp-example/README.md

 - Type: `String`
 - Default: `app`

 Define the name of the script file.
-All of library that you included will be there (with your script).
+All of the libraries that you included will be there (with your script).

 ### jsFolder